-Proof Points are a critical component to the sales process.
-They provide proof that you do what you say you can do.
-The more they’re aligned to your buyer through industry, problem or positive business outcome, the more effective they’ll be.
-Sales organizations that have a process for developing and maximizing the effectiveness of their proof points are able to leverage this important tool in a way that creates and preserves value in the sales process.
+Few tools in your sales team’s arsenal can move the needle like effective proof points.
+They verify that you do what you say you can do.
+The more proof points are aligned with your buyer’s industry, problem, or positive business outcome (PBO), the more effective they’ll be.
+Sales organizations with a process for developing and maximizing the effectiveness of their proof points can leverage these important tools in ways that create and preserve value in the sales process.

 Proof points should tell a story of how your solutions effectively solved your customer’s problems and achieved measurable results.
 When proof points showcase how your solutions solved high-level business problems, sellers can align them to similar conversations they’re having with their buyers.
 Their ability to relate metrics, before and after scenarios, and similar problems to their current deals helps sellers be as relatable as possible to live opportunities and validate their price.